shahradelahi/node-exit-signal/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg?style=flat)](/LICENSE)
 [![Install Size](https://packagephobia.com/badge?p=exit-signal)](https://packagephobia.com/result?p=exit-signal)

 _exit-signal_ is a Node.js utility for handling process termination gracefully.
-Register custom exit handlers for signals like `SIGINT` and `SIGTERM` to ensure proper cleanup and resource management.
+The `process.on('exit')` event does not capture every method by which a process can terminate.
+By registering custom exit handlers, you can ensure proper cleanup and effective resource management.

 ---